-Most recently, ChirpHop features mainly fine art and tutorials for making whatever hare-brained scheme or experiment comes to mind.
 (Previously there was more focus on one-of-a-kind handmade objects, so you’ll see some older posts about those).

 Friends and loved ones roll their eyes at the frequent phrase “I could make that”.
-I love to learn about new techniques and materials, get inspired by other people’s ideas and workarounds and try to invent even better ways of playing with a medium or fashioning tools out of what’s lying around the house or the woods or headed for the trash.
+I love to experiment and learn about new techniques and materials, get inspired by other people’s ideas and workarounds and try to invent even better ways of playing with a medium or fashioning tools out of what’s lying around the house or the woods or headed for the trash.
 Hopefully, you’ll find something that sparks your idea generator and gets you experimenting.

 What do you make?

 If you check out the gallery, you’ll see that I currently create abstract mixed media pieces on paper, most often based in collage and acrylic paint, with some graphite and inks.
 When it comes down to it, though, I’ll use anything that works, if I think it’ll last.

 A while back, the ChirpHop Etsy store (no longer enabled) carried one-of-a-kind resin pendants, (made with original artwork and found photos), decorative handmade bowls from recycled cast paper or papier-maché clay and line of polymer clay earrings.
 That’s where some of the older posts come from.

 It started with a magazine photo of a curious-looking little bird that always made me smile, and sat around forgotten for years.
 When it came time to name the Etsy store and create a logo, that bird showed up and just had to be the inspiration.
 I took a look at the picture and said “What would you do?”.